Other types of surgery for colon or rectal cancer

 If there are two cancers

-In a small number of people, two separate cancers may be found in the large bowel at the same time.
-The cancers may be discovered through diagnostic tests or during surgery.
-In this case, there are several options for surgery:
+In a small number of people, 2 separate cancers may be found in the large bowel at the same time.
+The cancers may be discovered through tests or during surgery.
+In this case, there are several options for surgery, including to remove:

 - 2 sections of the bowel

-- remove one larger section of the bowel, which includes both areas with cancer
+- one larger section of the bowel that includes both areas with cancer

-- remove the entire colon and rectum (proctocolectomy) to prevent any chance of another cancer forming.
+- all of the colon and rectum (proctocolectomy) to prevent any chance of another cancer forming.

-The type of surgery your doctor recommends depends on several factors, including your age, where the tumours is in the bowel, genetic and other risk factors, and your preferences.
+The type of surgery your doctor recommends depends on several factors, including your age, where the tumours are in the bowel, genetic and other risk factors, and your preferences.

 View the Cancer Council NSW editorial policy.